Classical Reading

 De Rerum Natura

 Jul 2023 I started reading The Way Things Are, an English translation of De Rerum Natura.
-I’m also listening to this video series that analyzes ths book.
+I’m also listening to this video series that analyzes this book (I).

 Indian Classical Literature